-It affects more than 30 million people a year; of whom 6 to 8 million die.
-Surviving patients suffer from the consequences for the rest of their lives.
+It affects about 30 million people per year; of whom 6 to 9 million die.
+Many surviving patients suffer from the consequences for the rest of their lives.

 The Global Sepsis Alliance was founded in 2010 with the aim to raise awareness for sepsis worldwide and reduce sepsis deaths by 20 % by 2020.

 Learn more about the members of the GSA here.
 If you want to get to know the people behind the GSA, you can meet our team here.